CodePushGo/website/src/content/blog/en/npm-scripts-for-capacitor-ota-updates-explained.md

 | Bundle Download Speed | 114 ms for 5 MB |
 | Update Success Rate | 82% globally |

-At $300 per month for CI/CD integration - compared to $6,000 annually for enterprise-level solutions - Capgo offers a secure, reliable, and cost-efficient option for managing OTA updates [\[1\]](https://capgo.app/).
+At $300 per month for CI/CD integration - compared to $6,000 annually for enterprise-level solutions - CodePushGo offers a secure, reliable, and cost-efficient option for managing OTA updates [\[1\]](https://capgo.app/).